 - Sub-par two-way audio

-Does the Ring Stick Up get Stuck Up?
+Does the Ring Stick Up Cam get Stuck Up?

 The Ring Stick Up camera does have a notification feature that notifies you of any movement in its field of vision, which is nice, but it doesn’t always seem to work.
 When it does work, it generally takes about 10 seconds from the event to the notification and it rarely actually captures anything useful.

-Ring added an interesting configuration security feature that I’m not really sure was necessary in making you be visible to the camera in order to save and configuration changes.
-I get that you wouldn’t want a security camera that can be hacked, but it seems like they could have found a better way to solve that without preventing me from changing setting while I’m at work on or vacation.
+Ring added an interesting configuration.
+The stickup cam features a security feature that I’m not really sure was necessary in making you be visible to the camera in order to save and configuration changes.
+I get that you wouldn’t want a security camera that can be hacked, but it seems like they could have found a better way to solve this issue.
+Right?

-On the bright side, these cameras do have the option to be powered by either the included 13ft USB power cable or a solar panel (sold separately for about $45).
+On the bright side, these cameras do have the option to be powered by either the included 13ft USB power cable or a solar panel.
+The solar panel is sold separately for about $45.
 Admittedly, this is a pretty cool feature and displays some of the innovative thinking that got the Ring cameras in the spotlight in the first place.

 The Bottom Line